mdelgert/ImprovWiFiWeb/docs/TemplateHandler.md

-Hello I would like to implement keyboard mouse handler in my esp32-s3 micro controller.
+I would like to implement ScriptHandler using library LittleFS, that will register a command called SCRIPT.

-Please use these core libraries USB.h, USBHIDMouse.h and USBHIDKeyboard.h
+The subcommand will be called FILE

 Please assume the code base already has wifi connectivity.

 All of my code uses the following pattern.
 Can you provide example following same pattern as below?

+//TemplateHandler.h

 #pragma once